tud-amr/ScanNet-SG/README.md

 C++ data structure is defined in `include/topology_map.h` Check the example in the following to know how to use the C++ version interface.

-To use the example, we recommend user to put this repo to a ROS1 workspace and run ```catkin build``` first to compile.
+To use the example, we recommend putting this repo in a ROS1 workspace and running `catkin build` first to compile.

 - Read and visualize a scene graph
 ```bash